tidenjs/tiden/README.md

 Tiden is also likely to work in much older browsers than these.
 However, we don't consider it a bug if it does not.

 Major browsers: Edge, Firefox, Chrome, Safari, Opera

+# Milestone schedule

+Milestones usually don't have dates, but each have a vision and focus for that major release.
+The naming schedule is:

+1. Stone: we're currently working on this, it's done when Tiden is production ready
+2. Bronze: gradual improvements on Stone
+3. Iron: exciting new features
+4. Glass
+5. Metal
+6. Steam
+7. Gas
+8. Electric
+9. Plastic
+10. ... we'll have to brainstorm this when we get there